A hard fork is a significant event in the world of blockchain technology and cryptocurrencies.

 Changes to the protocol that introduce new regulations for the blockchain.

-Increasing the block size, changing the consensus mechanisms.
+Increasing block size, changing consensus mechanisms.

 Bitcoin Cash (BCH) and Bitcoin SV (BSV) from the Bitcoin network.